Newsletter

 The organization’s personnel “responded immediately and detained the suspect.
 Police attended” and used a taser on him, according to the post.

-British Prime Minister Keir Starmer called the incident “deeply concerning” in the House of Commons, the lower house of the British parliament, where a lawmaker asked him about it during a Q&A session.
+British Prime Minister Keir Starmer called the incident “deeply concerning” in the House of Commons, the lower house of the British parliament, where a lawmaker asked him about it during a question-and-answer session.
 The country needs to be “absolutely clear in our determination to deal with any of these offences, the like of which we’ve seen too much recently,” he added.

-“I’m taking off my kippah now in the street, and also my pin, because the instruction is to keep all Jewish symbols low-profile right now,” he said.
 Bar-Noy did not say whose instruction he was following.
 “It’s sad that we’re in Britain—a free, democratic country that saved the Jews from the Nazis and the entire free world—and now you can’t walk around here safely as a Jew.
-Very sad,” added Bar-Noy.
+Very sad,” he stated.